awhitney42/YumYumDonut/README.md

 The final statement `a$="{wht}"` sets the intial scoreboard color to white.

-### Line 8 : SUBROUTINE - Increment Score and Play Sound Effects
+### Line 8 : SUBROUTINE - Increment Scoreboard and Play Sound Effects

 When the sprites collide, subroutine 8 is called.
 This increments the Yum score shown on the screen and then plays a sound effect.